Skip to content

 docker exec olla wget -q -O- http://ollama:11434/api/tags

-# If this fails, check Docker network
+# If this fails, check the Docker network

 docker network inspect opencode-olla_default